 There are 2 signal inputs and 1 tacho/trigger input.
-Input 2 offers connectivity to a triaxial sensor, therefore all 3 channels can be measured simultaneously.
+Input 2 offers connectivity to a triaxial sensor; therefore all 3 channels can be measured simultaneously.
 The expert system developed by Adash can automatically detect machine faults such as unbalance, looseness, misalignment and bearing faults.

 There is a non-contact IR temperature sensor (for immediate bearing temperature measurement) and a LED stroboscope/torch.

-The A4300 VA3 Pro is designed for one-handed operation.
-With a weight of just 780g and a battery life of more than 10 hours of operation (5 hours for Ex version), the unit is suitable for long route measurements.
+The A4300 VA3 Pro Ex is designed for one- handed operation.
+With a weight of just 760g and a battery life of more than 6 hours of operation, the unit is suitable for long route measurements.

-A4300 - configuration
+A4300 VA3 Pro Ex - configuration

-The A4300 - VA3 Pro instrument can be configured according to your requirements by choosing optional modules e.g., analyzer, route, balancer.
+The A4300 VA3 Pro Ex instrument can be configured according to your requirements by choosing optional modules: analyzer, route, balancer, recorder, run up or ultrasound.
 Optional modules can be purchased also additionally and downloaded to the instrument without the need of sending it back to the factory.

-At the moment there are 8 modules available.
+At the moment there are 9 modules available.
 The modules FASIT (Expert system), Stroboscope and Meter are included in every unit.

-The modules: Analyzer, Route, Balancer, Recorder and Run Up are optional and it is up to you if you wish to have them in your A4300 VA3 Pro.
+The modules: Analyzer, Route, Balancer, Recorder and Run Up are optional and it is up to you if you wish to have them in your A4300 VA3 Pro Ex.

-Before you turn on your A4300 device, you need to pay attention to the following information.
+Before you turn on your device, you need to pay attention to the following information.